 PHOTO BY SARA HUDEK BOSANAC

 Ventisei which is 26 in Italian is just a continuation of more stories adding to the new year.
-For previous stories & to subscribe, please go to ‘dom’.
-Although this page is still under contruction, with some slight changes coming to the overall navigation of this website soon, please enjoy and thank you for the visit.
+For previous stories & lots of reading, please go to ‘dom’.
+Please enjoy and thank you for the visit.
 Hvala lijepa!

 Inat